datalayer/jupyter-rtc-test/README.md

 ### 4. Ypy Store

-Store for `Ypy` developed in https://github.com/y-crdt/ypy-websocket.
+The Store for `Ypy` is developed in https://github.com/y-crdt/ypy-websocket.

-Note: Ypy Store should not be part of the `ypy_websocket` repository, see https://github.com/y-crdt/ypy-websocket/issues/19
+**♪ Note ♪** Ypy Store should not be part of the `ypy_websocket` repository, see https://github.com/y-crdt/ypy-websocket/issues/19

 ```bash
 yarn test:py:4